snac-cooperative/technical-docs/Specifications/Server API.md

         in the given constellation object and return a list of constellations that match (or are similar)
 * `user` : the current user's information
 * `token` : the current session token
-* `constellation` : all available parts of the constellation to enact the command over.
-If the interaction does not utilize a constellation, this may be omitted.
+* `constellation` : all available parts of the constellation over which to enact the command.
+Certain commands require different amounts of the constellation object to be given.
 The full specification for the constellation structure may be viewed [here]().
     * Example: to request a constellation, the client may use the portions of the constellation that are known (`id` or `ark_id`)

             {